RAG pipeline approach - Query a LLM for automatic coding

 {proposed_nace_descriptions}

-2. If multiple activities are mentioned, ONLY consider the first one.
+- If several activities are mentioned, only consider the first one.

 """